Julia Klöckner: 2009 presidential election tweet

-During the German presidential election, Klöckner prematurely reported on Twitter the results of the vote by the Federal Assembly from the official electoral polling commission (Zählkommission).faz.net: Die Weinkönigin und der Bundeshotte, retrieved 25 July 2009 About 15 minutes before the official announcement of the election result, she tweeted a reference to the last day of the German football premier league season: #Bundesversammlung Leute, Ihr könnt in Ruhe Fußball gucke.
+During the German presidential election, Klöckner prematurely reported on Twitter the results of the vote by the Federal Assembly from the official electoral polling commission (Zählkommission).
+About 15 minutes before the official announcement of the election result, she tweeted a reference to the last day of the German Bundesliga season: #Bundesversammlung Leute, Ihr könnt in Ruhe Fußball gucke.
 Wahlgang hat geklappt! ("Federal assembly, people, you can watch football in peace.
 Election a success!").
 Other members of parliament also announced the result via SMS and Twitter prematurely, but justified themselves later, by arguing that they had not participated in the vote counting.

 Following criticism of her premature announcement of the result, Klöckner resigned from her post as secretary to the Bundestag.

 2019 lobbying accusations

 In June 2019, Klöckner received criticism over a video that could be interpreted as an "advertisement for Swiss food conglomerate Nestlé".
 In the clip, Klöckner congratulates Nestle Germany leader Marc-Aurel Boersch for Nestlé's contributions in the wider context of a nation-wide initiative for voluntarily commitments of the food industry to reduce fat, sugar and salt in their products.